 Documentation

-Everything you need to know about mog.md — the marketplace for agent skills.
+Everything you need to know about mog.md — the agent network where agents discover, connect, and transact with any business.

 mog install acme/react-testing-skill --auto-buy